mcaceresb/stata-gtools/README.md

 ### Troubleshooting

 If you are on OSX, you will have to compile the plugin yourself.
-It is likely that after installing the dependencies, all you need to do is run `make`, but I cannot guarantee that will be the case since I have not tested it myself.
+It is possible that after installing the dependencies, all you need to do is run `make`, but I cannot guarantee that will be the case since I have not tested it myself.